 Expected results

+NEED A PARAGRAPH ON WHICH GEF FOCAL AREA RESULTS THE PROJECT CONTRIBUTES TO – BD PROG 7 AND LD PROG??

 Component 1: Institutional frameworks for enhanced biodiversity and ecosystem goods and services within food production systems

 This component will strengthen existing policy and institutional arrangements allowing stakeholders at national and landscape levels to work together towards an approach to INRM that fosters sustainability and resilience for food security.
 This will be achieved by building capacity across scales and sectors to understand key actions and how to sequence them to achieve greater impact.
 Focus will be on integrating sustainability and resilience issues into the work of the Rural Economic Development and Food Security Sector Working Group.
 This is the Government donor coordination platform for agriculture, natural resource management and food security responsible for ensuring that these issues are mainstreamed into sector-level implementation by coordinating and harmonizing efforts in support of farmers.
 The project will also work with the Agricultural Water Management Platform to support mainstreaming of water-smart agricultural approaches into wider watershed development at landscape level, including support to scaling up small-scale irrigation.
 The project will also work with the National Network on Gender Equality in the Agricultural Sector supported by the Agricultural Transformation Agency (ATA).